zynayumi/libzynayumi/README.md

 ## VST Support

-For VST support, you need an old DSK as recent ones no longer support VST2.
+For VST support, you need an old SDK as recent ones no longer support VST2.
 You may find one [here](https://www.steinberg.net/sdk_downloads/vstsdk366_27_06_2016_build_61.zip).
 If the link no longer works let me know, hopefully I have a copy of it.

+Just unzip the SDK under the zynayumi root folder.

 Under GNU/Linux 64-bit, you may need to comment out some code in